 Here's a simple trick to reduce the repayment period of your mortgage and save you thousands of dollars over the course of your loan: Make additional payments that apply toward your principal.
 You can pay more on principal by employing various techniques.
-For many people,Perhaps the easiest way to keep track is to make 1 extra payment per year.
-If you can't pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
-Another very popular option is to pay half of your payment every two weeks.
-The result is you make one additional monthly payment each year.
-These options differ slightly in reducing the final payback amount and reducing payback length, but they will all significantly reduce the duration of your mortgage and lower your total interest paid over the life of the loan.
+For many people,Perhaps the easiest way to organize this process is by making 1 additional payment every year.
+If you can't afford to pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
+Finally, you can commit to paying a half payment every two weeks.
+The effect here is that you will make one additional monthly payment each year.
+These options differ slightly in reducing the final payback amount and reducing payback length, but they will all significantly reduce the length of your mortgage and lower the total interest paid over the life of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.